kavingray/wp-ui/readme.txt

 = Can i use all the available jQuery UI themes? =

 Yes.
 Just enter the name of jQuery UI theme as value to the shortcode [wptabs] style argument.
-From Version 0.5.5, you can use multiple UI themes.
+From Version 0.5.5, it is now possible to use multiple UI themes, with this [guide](http://kav.in/wp-ui-using-jquery-ui-custom-themes/).

 = Why aren't my tabs working? / Why are some of my shortcodes not getting parsed? =